Nrabyan-17/Nrabyan-17/README.md

 - 👨‍💻 I’m currently learning JavaScript Ecosystem and Figma Tools

-- 🧠 I'm always eager to learn about the newest Technology and have a sense of curiousity
+- 🧠 I'm always eager to learn about the newest Technology and have a sense of curiousity to the field that i'm interest

 <h3 align="left" margin-left="50px">🌐 My Social Media:</h3>